inedumozey/filter/README.md

 ## Usage
 ...

-    import find from "fine-filter";
+    import filter from "fine-filter";
 ...

-fine-filter accept an object that has a total of 5 properties out of which only one is compulsary.
+filter accept an object that has a total of 5 properties out of which only one is compulsary.
+It also returns the filtered array, you can assign it to a variable to them

 1. data:
     * data accepts only an array of object.